Fix: Error 0x8024500c When Installing Windows Updates

 Finding your Windows Update Version

-3. Now you have to match the name of the update in your Windows Update section with the one provided in catalogs because there are multiple architectures, and if your update isn’t compatible with the architecture you are using, it will not install and show you the error ‘This update is not applicable to your computer.’
+3. Now you have to match the name of the update in your Windows Update section with the one provided in catalogs because there are multiple architectures.
+If your update isn’t compatible with the architecture you are using, it will not install and show you the error ‘This update is not applicable to your computer.’

 Downloading the Correct Architecture of Update